 A common rebuttal to my view and my argument about the culture is, “Well just because the invention of contraception is responsible for the cultural cesspool we’re in, it doesn’t make contraception itself wrong.
 It’s morally neutral, it’s what you do with it that’s right or wrong.”
 There is a grain of truth to this rebuttal.
 This reality certainly exists elsewhere.
 Guns are not evil, what people do with guns is.
 Ice cream is not evil, someone eating a half-gallon in one sitting is wrong.
 Money is not evil, the love of money is.
 Here’s the problem with this rebuttal: contraception isn’t really (or I might say only) a noun.
 It’s a verb.
 Contraception is an action in and of itself.
 Actions always contain a moral component depending on the motive behind the action and/or the context in which the action is taken.
 The action of firing a gun isn’t evil, unless you do it at someone with evil intent in your heart.
 Unfortunately, the action of contraception is ALWAYS in the context of thwarting at least one of the reasons for sex.
 It’s always there to stop a baby from being made.
 That’s the purpose of contraception.
 That’s what the word means: contra=against; conception=make a baby.
 That said, even if this rebuttal is accepted, the cultural import of contraception is not my main reason for disapproving of it, my theology of sex is.
 The cultural import of contraception merely reinforces my theological conclusions, but the theological conclusions would remain regardless of the cultural import of the action, so those conclusions must be addressed.

 The fact is, God controls whether or not you conceive a child when you have sex.
 No contraception is 100% effective.
 (Not even abstinence!
 Ask Mary.)
 If God wants you to get pregnant, you’re going to get pregnant.
-As is always the case, God is ultimately going to get what he wants whether you work with or against him.
+As is always the case, God is ultimately going to get what he wants whether you try to work with or against him.
 I’m not so arrogant as to say that categorically everyone who uses any contraception is sinning in their actions.
 I’m not positive that it is a sin.
 (I’m also not positive that it isn’t a sin.
 I’m undecided.)
 I am fairly certain, though, that it is not the best course of action to follow.
-I think it better to trust God, that he will not give you more than you can handle.
+I think it better to trust God, that he will not give you more than he wants you to have, and he usually give you what is necessary for you to have faith in him instead of yourself.
 If you are earnestly seeking to follow Him, then he will equip you to care for any child that comes from your Godly and committed sexual actions within the bonds marriage.
 It may require you to make sacrifices, but things that are right often do.
 The question is, do you trust him to provide, or not?
 (Matt 6:26-34) I pray you might consider this question carefully and weigh the theological and cultural realities that accompany the question of contraception.